MAKING IT EASIER TO VOTE

 • Allowing for video record of the tabulation and audit process (SB 275–6).
 Vote tabulation and audits of elections should be a public process to provide confidence in election outcomes.
 Senate Bills 275-6 allow for clerks to provide live video of the tabulation of votes and for the video or audio recording of tabulation and audit proceedings by individuals from each political party.
 No recording of voters or any personal identifying information would be allowed.

 • Requiring legislative approval of federal money on elections (SB 289).
 The public deserves to know how federal dollars are being used in the election process.
-Senate Bill 289 prohibits the state from accepting federal money for election-related activities unless approved by a majority in both the House and Senate.
+Senate Bill 289 prohibits the state from spending federal money for election-related activities unless approved by a majority in both the House and Senate.

 • Making audits open and bipartisan (SB 288).
 Voters must have trust in our elections process and know that elections are being conducted honestly.
 Senate Bill 288 requires the Secretary of State to provide a live video stream of an audit on their website and specifies that the process be bipartisan.